Archenemy (film): Production

-In November 2019, it was announced Joe Manganiello, Glenn Howerton and Amy Seimetz had joined the cast of the film, with Adam Egypt Mortimer directing from a screenplay he wrote, from a story by Mortimer and Lucas Passmore, with Joe Manganiello will produce along with Daniel Noah, Elijah Wood, Kim Sherman, Lisa Whalen and Nick Manganiello.
+In November 2019, it was announced Joe Manganiello, Glenn Howerton and Amy Seimetz had joined the cast of the film, with Adam Egypt Mortimer directing from a screenplay he wrote, from a story by Mortimer and Lucas Passmore, with Joe Manganiello, Daniel Noah, Elijah Wood, Kim Sherman, Lisa Whalen and Nick Manganiello as producers.

 Principal photography began on December 9, 2019 and concluded in January 2020.

 Release

 In July 2020, it was announced RLJE Films had acquired distribution rights to the film.
 It had its world premiere at Beyond Fest on October 7, 2020.
 It will also screen at the Sitges Film Festival in October 2020.
 It was released on December 11, 2020.

 On its first weekend the film grossed $54,570.
 And on its second weekend $27,640.
 On its third weekend the film grossed $24,851.
 On its fourth weekend $9,897 more.